MISSOURI LANDOWNER INFORMATION

 - The Grain Belt Express project will create hundreds of construction jobs in Missouri.
 Missouri businesses build America’s grid infrastructure, and several of these businesses will be involved in building the Grain Belt Express.
 Clean Line has already partnered with three Missouri manufacturers to create good-paying jobs in Missouri:

 - ABB Inc. has two large manufacturing operations in Missouri that support the wind energy and transmission industries.
 ABB has been selected as the preferred supplier of medium power transformers for the project.
-The agreement with Clean Line will support 20 jobs at ABB’s St. Louis manufacturing facility.
+The agreement with Clean Line will support jobs at ABB’s St. Louis manufacturing facility, which employs 175 people.
 By spurring demand for roughly 2,000 new wind turbines, the Grain Belt Express will also support jobs at ABB’s Jefferson City facility, where Missourians make transformers for wind turbines.

 - General Cable is a preferred supplier of Grain Belt Express’ transmission conductor, and Missourians will manufacture steel conductor core and manage ongoing inventory for the project in Sedalia, Missouri.
 Clean Line’s agreement with General Cable will result in a capital investment, and provide a steady stream of work for two years, at a plant that employs 185 people in Sedalia.

-- Hubbell Power Systems has partnered with Clean Line as the preferred supplier of transmission insulators and hardware assemblies for the Grain Belt Express.
-The project’s material requirement will create more than 50 full-time jobs in Missouri and result in $9 million of facility investments, adding to Hubbell’s long-term commitment to more than 500 employees in Centralia, Missouri.
+- Hubbell Power Systems, Inc. has partnered with Clean Line as the preferred supplier of transmission insulators and hardware assemblies for the Grain Belt Express.
+The project’s material requirement will create more than 50 full-time jobs in Missouri and result in roughly $9 million of facility investments, adding to Hubbell’s long-term commitment to more than 500 employees in Centralia, Missouri.

 - How will Grain Belt Express benefit Missouri electricity consumers?